Appeal for sighting of 'car driving at speed' before Napier fatal crash

-Police are asking for any witnesses who may have seen a vehicle "driving at speed" prior to a fatal crash on Bluff Hill in Napier on Saturday night to come forward.
+Police are asking for any witnesses who may have seen a vehicle "driving at speed" before a fatal crash on Bluff Hill in Napier on Saturday night to come forward.

-The crash saw an overloaded car with nine occupants flip after hitting a parked vehicle on Shakespeare Rd about 11.50pm, and resulted in one person being killed and another five people being badly injured.
+An overloaded car with nine occupants flipped after hitting a parked vehicle on Shakespeare Rd about 11.50pm.
+One person was killed and five were badly injured.

-As of Tuesday, three people remained in hospital including one in a critical condition, one in a serious condition in intensive care, and one in a stable condition.
+As of today, one woman in her 20s was in a critical condition in Christchurch Hospital, a teenage boy was in a serious condition in intensive care in Wellington Hospital, and a teenage girl was in a stable condition in Hawke's Bay Hospital.

 Two others who were in hospital on Monday have since been discharged.